DeeChael/PlumTweaks/features.md

 - Fire Protection can be applied on any item to prevent them from burning
 - Blast Protection can be applied on any item to prevent them from explosion
 - Looting can be applied on bow
+- bow's enchantments can be applied on crossbow
 ## Grindstone
 - You can put a book into the second slot to obtain the enchantments grinded from the items above
 ## Experience